KittehOrg/KittehIRCClientLib/docs/ircv3.md

 #### Notes
 * The following capabilities are supported in the code are not automatically requested:
     * SASL
+        * This is requested if the below mechanism classes are used.
     * echo-message
         * After requesting you can also use the annotation filter `@EchoMessage` on events to only receive echoed messages.
     * invite-notify